awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 You can configure CloudFront to create log files that contain detailed information about every user request that CloudFront receives\.
 These are called *standard logs*, also known as *access logs*\.
 If you enable standard logs, you can also specify the Amazon S3 bucket that you want CloudFront to save files in\.

 You can enable standard logs when you create or update a distribution\.
-For more information, see [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.
+For more information, see [Values that you specify when you create or update a distribution](distribution-web-values-specify.md)\.

 CloudFront also offers real\-time logs, which give you information about requests made to a distribution in real time \(logs are delivered within seconds of receiving the requests\)\.
 You can use real\-time logs to monitor, analyze, and take action based on content delivery performance\.
 For more information, see [Real\-time logs](real-time-logs.md)\.